gderivas/cripto_tax_calculator/README.md

 ## Flaws (Maybe in future LOP)
 - Only EUR
-- Only EURvsCripto trades are taken into account (Not trades between different criptocurrencies)
+- Only EURvsCrypto trades are taken into account (Not trades between different cryptocurrencies)
 - Only Buy/Sell/Earn or Payouts/Burns orders are considered.

 ## Installation